 - A.1.
+General.
 This code applies to belt-conveyor scale systems used for the weighing of bulk materials. - A.2.
-The code does not apply to: - (a) devices used for discrete weighing while moving on conveyors; - (b) devices that measure quantity on a time basis; - (c) check-weighers; or - (d) controllers or other auxiliary devices except as they may affect the weighing performance of the belt-conveyor scale - A.3.
-See also General Code requirements.
+Exceptions.
+The code does not apply to: - (a) devices used for discrete weighing while moving on conveyors; - (b) devices that measure quantity on a time basis; - (c) checkweighers; or - (d) controllers or other auxiliary devices except as they may affect the weighing performance of the belt-conveyor scale. - A.3.
+Additional Code Requirements.
+In addition to the requirements of this code, Belt-Conveyor Scale Systems shall meet the requirements of Section 1.10.
+General Code.

 - S.1.
 Design of Indicating and Recording Elements. - S.1.1.
 General.
-A belt-conveyor scale shall be equipped with a primary indicating element in the form of a master weight totalizer and shall also be equipped with a recording element, and a rate of flow indicator and recorder (which may be analog).
-An auxiliary indicator shall not be considered part of the master weight totalizer.
-[Nonretroactive as of January 1, 1986] (Amended 1986) - S.1.2.
+A belt-conveyor scale shall be equipped with a primary indicating element in the form of a master weight totalizer and shall also be equipped with a recording element, and a rate of flow indicator and recorder (which may be analog).\ An auxiliary indicator shall not be considered part of the master weight totalizer.

+- S.1.2.
 Units.
 A belt-conveyor scale shall indicate and record weight units in terms of pounds, tons, long tons, metric tons, or kilograms.
-The value of a scale division (d) expressed in a unit of weight shall be equal to: - (a) 1, 2, or 5, or - (b) a decimal multiple or submultiples of 1, 2, or 5. - S.1.3.
+The value of a scale division (d) expressed in a unit of weight shall be equal to: - (a) 1, 2, or 5; or - (b) a decimal multiple or submultiples of 1, 2, or 5. - S.1.3.
 Value of the Scale Division. - S.1.3.1.
 For Scales Installed After January 1, 1986.
+The value of the scale division shall not be greater than 0.125 % (1/800) of the minimum totalized load.

+(Added 1985)(Amended 2009)

-The value of the scale division shall not be greater than 0.1 % (\(^1\)/1000) of the minimum totalized load.
-[Nonretroactive as of January 1, 1986] - S.1.3.2.
-For Scales Installed Before January 1, 1986.
-The value of the scale division shall not be greater than 1/1200 of the rated capacity of the device.
+S.1.3.2.
+For Scales Installed Before January 1, 1986. - The value of the scale division shall not be greater than \(^1\)1200 of the rated capacity of the device.
 However, provision shall be made so that compliance with the requirements of the zero-load test as prescribed in N.3.1.
-Zero Load Tests may be readily and accurately determined in 20 minutes of operation. - S.1.4.
+Zero Load Tests may be readily and accurately determined in 20 minutes of operation.

+- S.1.4.
 Recording Elements and Recorded Representations.
-The value of the scale division of the recording element shall be the same as that of the indicating element.
-The belt-conveyor scale system shall record the initial indication and the final indication of the master weight totalizer, the quantity delivered, the unit of measurement (i.e., kilograms, tonnes, pounds, tons, etc.), the date, and time.
-This information shall be recorded for each delivery.
-[Nonretroactive as of January 1, 1986]
+The value of the scale division of the recording element shall be the same as that of the indicating element. - a) The belt-conveyor scale system shall record the unit of measurement (i.e., kilograms, tonnes, pounds, tons, etc.), the date, and the time. - b) The belt-conveyor scale system shall record the initial indication and the final indication of the master weight totalizer and the quantity.\

+All of the information in (a) and (b) must be recorded for each delivery.\

 S.1.4.1.
-The belt-conveyor scale system shall be capable of recording the results of automatic or semi-automatic zero load tests.
+The belt-conveyor scale system shall be capable of recording the results of automatic or semi-automatic zero load tests.\\

+[\\Nonretroactive as of January 1, 2004]

+(Added 2002)

 S.1.5.
 Rate of Flow Indicators and Recorders. - A belt-conveyor scale shall be equipped with a rate of flow indicator and an analog or digital recorder.
-Permanent means shall be provided to produce an audio or visual signal when the rate of flow is equal to or less than 20 % and when the rate of flow is equal to or greater than 100 % of the rated capacity of the scale.
+Permanent means shall be provided to produce an audio or visual signal when the rate of flow is equal to or less than 20% and when the rate of flow is equal to or greater than 100% of the rated capacity of the scale.
 The type of alarm (audio or visual) shall be determined by the individual installation.